Microsoft releases two new Windows 10 previews and almost aligns their features

 Microsoft today released two new Windows 10 previews for PCs.
 The first build, which contains only bug fixes, is from the RS5 branch, which represents the Windows 10 update the company plans to release later this year.
 The second build is from the 19H1 branch, which, as its name indicates, will arrive in the first half of next year.

-It’s becoming more common for the Windows Insider program to get two new builds on the same day (the last time was only some two weeks ago).
+It’s becoming more common for the Windows Insider program to get two new builds on the same day (the last time was only about two weeks ago).
 Microsoft is becoming more comfortable developing two updates of Windows 10 at once.

 Windows 10 is being developed as a service, meaning it receives new features on a regular basis.
 Microsoft has released five major updates so far: November Update, Anniversary Update, Creators Update, Fall Creators Update, and April 2018 Update.